jasonkuhrt/molt/packages/@molt/command/README.md

 args.qux
 ```

-#### Short, Long, & Alias Flags
+#### Short, Long, & Aliasing

-Using the flag syntax you can define short and long flags, and aliases.
-Each set of flags gets normalized into its canonical name internally (again thanks to `@molt/types` this is all represented statically in your code as well).
+You can give your parameters short and long names, as well as aliases.

+A set of parameter names gets normalized into its canonical name internally (again thanks to `@molt/types` this is all represented statically as well).
 The canonical name choice is as follows:

 1. The first long flag
 2. Otherwise the first short flag